Full time PhD Studentships now available – closing date NOON 11 April 2019

 Understanding how we process non-speech auditory information has important implications for how we learn, remember, and represent auditory sequences.
 Two examples of short auditory sequences which have important real-world functions are the hooks of popular songs and the auditory alarms and warnings which surround us.
 In this project we will investigate the contributions of acoustic and other factors (for example, semantic factors) which contribute to the ease with which short audio sequences are learned, remembered, imagined, are capable of conveying metaphor and meaning, and are involuntary (in the case of 'earworms').
 The methodologies used may include cognitive psychology experiments along with other techniques (which may include physiological measurements) and approaches.
 The project will further develop our theoretical knowledge of auditory cognition whilst contributing to the relevant applied areas of popular music construction and the design of audible alarms.

 How do we react to out-of-tune singing?
 Anecdotally there are several very successful singers who habitually sing sharp, and yet we find this acceptable, indeed enjoyable.
-As a psychological phenomenon the issue of mismatch between auditory figure and ground taps into several fundamental issues of auditory perception including psychophysics (how out-of-tune does the melody have to be before we notice it), categorical perception (when a melody is so out-of-tune relative to its background it is now in a new and different key) and aesthetics (how can we sometimes like an out-of-tune melody, and how does this interact with categorical perception).
+As a psychological phenomenon the issue of mismatch between auditory figure and ground taps into several fundamental issues of auditory perception including psychophysics (how out-od-tune does the melody has to be before we notice it), categorical perception (when a melody is so out-of-tune relative to its background it is now in a new and different key) and aesthetics (how can we sometimes like an out-of-tune melody, and how does this interact with categorical perception).
 This project will investigate these issues in a series of experiments using traditional laboratory techniques, and in later stages may take a neuroscience and/or applied perspective, working with local music studios.

 Theories of memory have traditionally viewed forgetting as a negative consequence of limitations of the memory system.
 Anderson’s (2003) retrieval inhibition theory proposes that, on the contrary, forgetting is adaptive and the ability to suppress certain memories is beneficial to the normal function of the memory system.
 This research will use a range of empirical paradigms and quantitative modelling techniques to investigate the factors that contribute to forgetting, including interference from other memories, conscious inhibition, and context change.
 Although the focus is on basic research, there is scope for investigating the implications of inhibition and forgetting in applied areas.
 For example, are emotional or traumatic memories more difficult or easy to suppress?
 Does suppressing irrelevant information facilitate problem-solving?
-In revising educational materials, does the strategic inhibition of knowledge actually improve long-term learning?
+In revising educational materials, does the strategic inhibition of knowledge actually, improve long-term learning?

 A great deal of recent interest has focused on the role of testing in learning.
 Both basic and applied research suggests that revising information through active retrieval is one of the most effective ways to promote long term retention (Roediger & Karpicke, 2006; Roediger & Pyc, 2012).
 This research project has two goals.
 The first is to investigate the factors that make testing such an effective method of revision.
 We will consider theories of associative strengthening, information integration, and contextual reinstatement.
 The second goal is to apply our findings to ecologically valid materials and settings such as science education.
 This project has strong potential for interdisciplinary work with researchers in education and biology.